rebelsky/csc322-jekyll/_dev/_readings/poodr-2.md

 ---
+title: Reading
-title: Practical Object-Oriented Design in Ruby (ch.
-4--9)
+subtitle: Practical object-oriented design in ruby (ch.
+2)
-section: readings
+link: false
+schedule: 2018-04-06
+due: 2018-04-05
+due-time: 8:00pm
 ---
-# Reading: {{ page.title }}
+# {{ page.title }}: {{ page.subtitle }}

+{% include due.md %}

-Read Chapters 4--9 of _Practical Object-Oriented Design in Ruby_.
-Be prepared to discuss the examples.
+Read Chapter 2 of _Practical Object-Oriented Design in Ruby_.
+You may find that you also want to review Chapter 1 for context.

+{% include journal.md %}

+_Questions forthcoming_.